There's a huge range of walks in the South West. Here are a few in Wiltshire for inspiration.

 If you're looking for top walking trails in the Cotswolds, look no further.

-From castles, to moorland, to cities, to coast, there are so many walks to enjoy throughout Somerset.
+From castles, to moorland, to cities, to coast, there are so many walks to enjoy in and around Somerset.